-A Comprehensive Pre-Tenure Review will be implemented that will be completed in the third year of employment at A-State for all pre-tenure faculty regardless of rank.
+A Comprehensive Pre-Tenure Review will be completed in the third year of employment at A-State for all pre-tenure faculty regardless of rank.
+For faculty who negotiated bringing in time toward tenure, this schedule may be adjusted to reflect the agreement.
 This review will require all third-year pre-tenure faculty members submit documentation of performance in the areas of teaching, creative activities and research, and service using the tenure application format.
 The Department PRT Committee, the Department Chair, and the Dean will formally review this documentation and provide appropriate feedback to each third-year, pre-tenure faculty member regarding their progress toward tenure.
 The applicant is responsible for acting on recommendations made by these persons as appropriate.